notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 4. If a new codepoint is added to an existing font, then a glyph for this new codepoint needs to be “aesthetically compatible” with the already existing glyphs.
 The addition of a new glyph is required for both sans and serif styles of the font (if applicable).

-### Document vs UI Fonts
+### Document vs. UI Fonts

 When developing various menus, context (right-click) menus, dialog boxes, and other visible text for scripts/languages where ascenders and descenders exceed the UI specs, you might need to develop a more compact version called “UI fonts.”
 Google Fonts might need to design a UI version which modifies some “natural” glyph shapes to avoid truncation in the Android UI framework.

-For example, as of December 2018, the Noto family has these UI fonts: ArabicUI, BengaliUI, DevanagariUI, KannadaUI, KhmerUI, LaoUI, MalayalamUI, MyanmarUI, SinhalaUI, TamilUI, and ThaiUI.
-Also NotoSans supporting Latin, Greek, and Cyrillic scrips is also a UI font with its correpsonding NotoSansDisplay as a less “compact” version.
+For example, as of December 2018, the Noto family has these UI fonts: ArabicUI, BengaliUI, DevanagariUI, KannadaUI, KhmerUI, LaoUI, MalayalamUI, MyanmarUI, SinhalaUI, TamilUI, ThaiUI, and NotoSans that supports Latin, Greek, and Cyrillic scripts.
+NotoSansDisplay is a less “compact” version.

-However, there are many scripts where all the fully shaped glyphs required for “modern usage” (as opposed to characters only used for ancient/archaic/special purposes) can meet the following Noto metric requirements without much quality sacrifice or compromise.
+However, there are many scripts where all the fully shaped glyphs required for “modern usage” (as opposed to characters only used for ancient/archaic/special purposes) can meet the following Noto metric requirements without reducing the quality of the fonts.
 They can be “deemed UI” and do not need a separate UI font.

-For example, as of December 2018, Noto Sans Armenian, Cherokee, Emoji, Ethiopic, Georgian, Gujarati, Gurmukhi, Hebrew, Oriya, Telugu, and Thaana are considered as “deemed UI” fonts.
+Noto Sans Armenian, Cherokee, Emoji, Ethiopic, Georgian, Gujarati, Gurmukhi, Hebrew, Oriya, Telugu, and Thaana are considered as “deemed UI” fonts.

 If a script is unlikely to be used for a UI language (there is no need to use it to localize apps, software or web pages), then you might only need a document font.